Oscocos/WrappedNow/README.md

 ---

-## ⚙️ Optional: Use Your Own Spotify Credentials
+## ⚙️ Use Your Own Spotify Credentials

-If you want to customize the app or host it yourself:
+If you'd like to fully customize or deploy the app:

 ### 1. Create a Spotify Developer App